lankydan/java9-interfaces-playground/markdowns/welcome.md

 I have overridden the default method!!
 Hello from the implemented method!
 ```
 Thats the basics of adding default and private methods to interfaces.
-Below we will look a bit more in depth into default methods as well as some reasons for using them in the first place.
+Below we will look a bit more in depth into default methods as well as why to use them in the first place.

 So a class can have multiple interfaces and now an interface can define it's own default methods.
 What happens if a class implements multiple interfaces which each have the same default method defined on their interfaces?
 Well not much happens really as it will fail to compile and produce the following error.